mlochbaum/BQN/doc/expression.md

 ## Overview

 BQN expressions consist of subjects, functions, and modifiers arranged in sequence, with parentheses to group parts into subexpressions.
-Assignment arrows `←` and `↩` can also be present and mostly behave similar to functions.
-Functions can be applied to subjects or grouped into trains, while modifiers can be applied to subjects or functions.
+Assignment arrows `←` and `↩` can also be present and mostly act like functions.
+[Functions](ops.md#functions) can be applied to subjects or grouped into [trains](train.md), while [modifiers](ops.md#modifiers) can be applied to subjects or functions.
 The most important kinds of application are:

 | left  | main  | right | output     | name       | binding
 |-------|-------|-------|------------|------------|---------